 By Surbhi JainJul 12 2022Reviewed by Susha Cheriyedath, M.Sc.

-In an article recently published in the journal Polymers, researchers discussed the processing of polyol/cellulose nanofibre dispersions for polyurethanes and their rheological characteristics.
+In an article recently published in the journal Geochimica et Cosmochimica Acta, researchers discussed the calcite and fluid exchange rates for carbon and oxygen isotopes during chemical equilibrium.

 About the Study

 In this study, the authors carried out batch reactor experiments in chemical equilibrium between calcite and a fluid enriched in 13C and 18O relative to the solid at 25°C to assess the rates and processes by which C and O isotopes were exchanged between calcite and fluid.
 To assess the effect of mineral surface area and size on C and O isotope exchange rates, different grain sizes of natural and synthesized calcite were examined.

 The team indicated the change of the O and C isotope compositions of calcite at ambient temperatures, which occurred easily over short time scales, while it was unclear how to determine the amount to which this process continued over geologic time scales.